thethunderturner/filament/docs/01-introduction/02-installation.md

 }
 ```

-### Automatically refreshing the browser
+### Automatic browser refreshing

-You may also want to update your `vite.config.js` file to refresh the page automatically when Livewire and Filament components are updated:
+Update your `vite.config.js` file to automatically refresh the browser when Livewire and Filament components are modified:

 ```js
 import { defineConfig } from 'vite'